 - Roman coriander

-It’s also simply referred to as “black seed” or in the case of the oil, “black seed oil.”
+It’s also simply called “black seed” or, in the case of the oil, “black seed oil.”

-The oil itself is actually a golden color and has been used for health purposes since the time of the Pharaohs.
+The oil itself is golden in color and has been used for health purposes since the time of the Pharaohs.

 Long before a diagnosis is made, most people experience blood sugar spikes that lead to insulin resistance.
 That’s when, or before, you want to make changes to your lifestyle, including a sensible diet, exercise and nutrients that can help.